Sing-Li/Instant-web-applications-with-Meteor/README.md

 ### NEW UPDATE for IBM BlueMix users

 This code works with Meteor 1.0 release deployable on production Bluemix.
-See my article on developerworks on how to work withy Meteor applications on Bluemix.
+See my article on developerworks on how to work with Meteor applications on Bluemix.
 [Build a reactive sales chart app with Meteor](http://www.ibm.com/developerworks/library/wa-bluemix-meteor-app/index.html)

 ### NEW UPDATE for Docker 0.8+ users